GoodnessJames/Data-Analyst-Documentary/week-1_sql-fundamentals/day-2.md

 My Thought Process:
  -- Pseudo Query --
+# Filter the low-income earner
+# Filter employees born after a certain year
+# Use logical operators to refine values
+# Use the LIKE operator to filter employee first names (filter firstnames containing certain letters, starting with specific letters,
+# or having a set number of characters)
+# Filter out employees born in a certain year, say the 1990s

+ -- SQL Query --
+SELECT *
+FROM employee_salary
+WHERE salary >= 50000;

+SELECT *
+FROM employee_salary
+WHERE salary > 50000 OR salary < 100000;

+SELECT *
+FROM employee_demographics
+WHERE first_name LIKE '%er%';

+SELECT *
+FROM employee_demographics
+WHERE first_name LIKE 'An_';

+SELECT *
+FROM employee_demographics
+WHERE first_name LIKE 'Je___';

+SELECT *
+FROM employee_demographics
+WHERE birth_date LIKE '199%';

 ```

 #### 💭 Reflection
 > Weirdly, SELECT can do a lot more than picking data columns/fields.
+> The LIKE operator usually comes after the field/column name.
+Syntax: WHERE birth_date LIKE '198%'